eric-cato-jr/Active-Directory/README.md

 ![File Permissions](fileprops.png)

-A shared folder was created on the server and configured with NTFS permissions based on security groups.
+A shared folder was created on the server and configured using NTFS permissions based on security groups.

-This ensures:
+This demonstrates:
-- Role-based access control (RBAC)
+- Role-Based Access Control (RBAC)
-- Secure access to shared resources
+- Secure file access based on group membership
+- Separation of access between departments

 ---